 How to Keep Records as a Trustee

-We’re going to help you avoid this error by sharing three steps to keeping records as a Trustee.
+We’re going to help you avoid this error by sharing 3 steps to keeping records as a trustee.

 Step 1: Collect Financial Statements